 Books – In addition to having a container of books for him to look through I also had this Curious George Read Along Book with CD’s and an iPod loaded with audiobooks.
 (I did not give him the iPod but ran it through the car speakers.)

-Below are his favorite audiobooks. )The best way to get free audiobooks is through the library and Overdrive or by signing up for a free audible trial with two free books.)
+Below are his favorite audiobooks.
+(The best way to get free audiobooks is with the Libby app or by signing up for a free audible trial.)

 I hope these screen free activities make your next road trip fun for your preschooler!